 These previous 7 steps all lead up to what your company most needs to rise above the competition: positive referrals.
 64 percent of applicants will share negative experiences with friends and family, and as a Millennial who takes customer experience very seriously, I can attest that this couldn’t be more true.
 It’s the details that matter—automated work anniversary and first-day messages, company content updates, new job alerts and a constant feeling of connectivity to the staffing firm.
 These seemingly small features are things you cannot forget if you want to keep your candidates engaged, loyal and think positively about your company.
 And if you want them to send you their spoken-for friends.
 And once they do, be sure you can track referrals and make sure your talent is satisfied every step of the way.

-Our newest module, Engage, helps your company through every pain point in the candidate engagement journey.
-From your talent’s first impression with your firm to employee redeployments and referrals, Engage is here to automate and onboard your clients to make them work faster and smarter while making sure your recruiters can focus on recruiting, not managing all the details in the process.
+EmployStream is here to help your company through every pain point in the candidate journey.
+From your talent’s first impression with your firm to employee redeployments and referrals.
+We are here to automate and onboard your clients to make them work faster and smarter while making sure your recruiters can focus on recruiting, not managing all the details in the process.
 Why keep throwing away resources and revenue throughout the candidate journey?
-The issues isn’t that hard to fix.
-Schedule a demo of Engage today.
+The issues aren’t that hard to fix.
+Learn more today by clicking here.